Author: Ashley Dodson

 Kids who are hyperactive can also benefit from yoga.
 Yoga naturally teaches calming, relaxing breathing techniques, and the focused time in specific postures helps still your children.
 Children with hyperactive tendencies need a higher amount of movement and yoga can help their impulses move in a positive direction.

-Gaiam also offers streaming online videos and DVDs that your kids will love during playtime, awake time or when Mommy needs some “me” time.
+Gaiam also offers yoga DVDs that your kids will love during playtime, awake time or when Mommy needs some “me” time.
 The kids hear from animals, nature and even talking trees, roaring like a lion or stretching like a puppy.
 The DVDs have the added benefit of teaching kids their alphabet or how to go from silly mode to calm mode.

 For the most part, kids love recess, running around and playtime, so try not to take yoga so seriously when attempting to get your kids excited enough to participate.